 A significant portion of the group's sales and accounts receivable are from major groups of customers.
-None (2008: two) of the group's major customers represented more than 10% of our sales during the year ended September 2009.
-The sales of these 2 customers in 2008 were recorded in Sappi Fine Paper and amounted to US\$ 1,242 million and the outstanding balance, net of securitisation, at September 2008 was US\$ 83 million.
+None of the group's major customers represented more than 10% of our sales during the years ended September 2010 and September 2009.
 Where appropriate, credit insurance has been taken out over the group's trade receivables.